speedbird620/Yet-another-simulator-chair/README.md

 The electronics and software package that will simulate a joystick using the built-in drivers in Windows.
 Either you can get the stuff in the bill of materials, put things together and apply the Arduino libraries.
 Or feel free to use it as a creative compass for your own build.

 The skill level required is an average glider pilot with limited soldering skill.
-After all this aren’t rocket science, just simulator sience.
+After all this aren’t rocket science, just simulator science.

-The electronics and software package contains of:
+The electronics and software package contains:
  - Design schematic (open source) for Arduino Leonardo or Arduino Micro (ATMEGA32U4)
  - Software and libraries (open source)
  - Bill of material for recommended components to order

-Please note: firstI used potentiometers which broke pretty much instantly.
-Since then hall sensors are used which works excellent.
+Please note: At first, I used potentiometers which broke pretty much instantly.
+Since then hall sensors are used which works excellently.
 So, if you are opting for potentiometers, please be aware of the potential limitations.

 To make things easier I have developed a bespoke PCB-adaptor between Arduino and electrical connectors as well as a bespoke PCB-adaptor for the hall sensors recommended in the bill of material.
 Eventually you will be able to order these PCB´s.